 Josh’s approach is different from many attorneys.
 His clients are always the most important part of his practice, and it is justice for them – fighting for what’s right –that animates every facet of his work.

-In his spare time Josh enjoys spending time with his wife Katie, and his two dogs, Hilda and Moose (appropriately named).
+In his spare time Josh enjoys spending time with his wife, son, and two dogs, Hilda and Moose (appropriately named).
 He also enjoys playing and watching hockey, cooking a nice meal, reading a great nonfiction book, and the occasional camping trip.